ethanhamilthon/tg-ai-assistant/README.md

 # AI assistant that works in Telegram.
 Built with Elixir

+Built this project to just try out Elixir language.

 ## Local launch
 1. create a `.env` file with vars from `lib/env-config.ex` file
 2. run `mix dev`, and enjoy✨